-Now in its 34th season, Great Times, located in Waterford, has found many ways to do just that.
-For starters, campers, ages 3 to 15, can attend either three, four or five days each week, for anywhere from two to nine weeks.
+Now headed into its 47th season, Great Times, located in Waterford, has found many ways to do just that.
+Campers ages 3 to 15 can attend either three, four or five days each week, for two to nine weeks.
 They can choose the weeks and days that best meet their family’s summer schedule.

-Many teachers have experience in special education classrooms while others are regular classroom teachers.
+Many teachers have experience in special education classrooms, as well.
 Some also bring with them backgrounds in coaching varsity sports in high schools, and can share that knowledge with campers of all skill levels.

-That ensures that beginners have an opportunity to further their skills, while more advanced kids can brush up on their skills in a non-competitive environment.
+That ensures that beginners have an opportunity to further their skills, while more advanced kids can further their abilities in a non-competitive environment.
 Building confidence is equally as important as having fun.

 Food and Fun

-Kids enjoy lunch similar to a typical school lunch each day, with alternative choices if they’d prefer something else.
-Formulated by a nutritionist, meals are balanced while appealing to children’s appetites.
-A hot lunch, such as pasta or a hot dog, is always accompanied by a vegetable and fruit.
-Turkey, cheese and PB&J are always on hand as substitutes.
+Kids enjoy lunch similar to a typical school lunch each day, with alternative choices available.
+Form ulated by a nutritionist, meals are balanced while appealing to children’s appetites.

-For children preferring to bring their own lunch, the camp will keep them refrigerated until meal time.
+For children who prefer to bring their own lunch, the camp will keep them refrigerated until meal time.
 Snacks and drinks are also provided.
 The staff is sensitive to kids with food allergies, taking great pains to keep all campers safe.

-For those more into the arts, an air-conditioned arts and crafts space is popular on hot and humid days.
-A creativity program allows campers to star in a talent show led by a teacher with 20 years’ experience teaching high school music.
-An extensive arts and crafts program encourages kids’ creativity, and cooking classes allow them to explore in the kitchen.
-A treehouse encourages nature study.
+For those artistically inclined, an air-conditioned arts and crafts space is popular on hot and humid days.
+A creativity program allows campers to star in a talent show led by an experienced teacher.
+An extensive arts and crafts program encourages kids’ creativity, and cooking classes allow them to explore the kitchen.

 A Family Tradition